 Through its normal course of business, Oncor Electric Delivery Company LLC ("Oncor" or "Company") monitors its transmission, substation, and distribution facilities 24 hours a day, seven days a week.
 Oncor's Transmission Grid Operations organization is responsible for the safe and reliable remote operation of Oncor's transmission grid in coordination with the Electric Reliability Council of Texas, Inc. ("ERCOT") and other Transmission Operators across the system.
 Oncor has two Distribution Operating Centers ("DOCs") that have responsibility for directing operations for Oncor's distribution system and for working directly with Oncor's Transmission organization on issues that affect both the distribution system and the transmission system.
-Oncor's DOCs continuously monitor the distribution system for service incidents and interruptions to ensure the safety and reliability of the distribution system, coordinate system switching and clearances with Oncor's distribution field organizations, and manage system outages and anomalies to restore service and system normalcy in an efficient and expeditious manner.
+Oncor's DOCs continuously monitor the distribution system, coordinate system switching and clearances with Oncor's distribution field organizations, and manage system outages and anomalies to restore service and system normalcy in an efficient and expeditious manner.